Transport in Hamburg: Public transport

-Public transport in Hamburg consists of buses, subways and light rail, commuter trains, car pool services, taxis, services for senior citizens and people with disabilities.
+Public transport in Hamburg consists of buses, metro and light rail, commuter trains, car pool services, taxis, services for senior citizens and people with disabilities.
 The Hamburger Verkehrsverbund (HVV) manage and coordinate the public mass transport with busses, ferries and trains for the Public Transport Authorities—the three states: Hamburg, Lower Saxony, and Schleswig-Holstein, and several districts.
 The 35 operating cooperations provide the transport services and some of the customer services.